-In China, the art of cloisonné evolved as a significant art form with the Imperial palace workshop as the leading epicenter of high-quality cloisonné products, mainly produced to glorify temples and palaces.
-The color of these early Chinese cloisonné works was predominantly turquoise blue, but the palette, over time, included the whole color spectrum, as well as white and black.
+In China, cloisonné evolved as a significant art form.
+The Imperial palace workshop was the leading epicenter of high-quality cloisonné products, mainly produced to glorify temples and palaces.
+The color of early Chinese cloisonné works was predominantly turquoise blue.
+Over time, the palette expanded to included the whole color spectrum, as well as white and black.
 From these colorful Chinese cloisonné prototypes the modern Japanese cloisonné was born.
 Known in Japan as “shippo,” or “seven treasures,” skilled artisans achieved gem-like colors.

 Japanese artists introduced many innovative techniques to cloisonné art.
-They achieved well-delineated colors and designs without wires, expanded their ground choices to include clay or glazed porcelain, and were not shy in experimenting with new mediums and colors such as gold or silver speckles, foils, and pitch black.
-Above all, they added painterly designs to their repertoire making the Japanese cloisonné unique and different from the Chinese prototypes that employed mostly patterns and had more limited color choices of enamel.
+They achieved well-delineated colors and designs without wires.
+While the Chinese technique was generally applied to bronzes, Japanese artisans applied cloisonné to a variety of surfaces from bronze to clay and glazed porcelain.
+Japanese creatives experimented with new mediums and colors such as gold and silver speckles, foils, and pitch black.
+Above all, they added painterly designs to their repertoire making the Japanese cloisonné unique and different from the Chinese prototypes that employed mostly patterns and limited color palette of enamel.

 The most noticeable difference between Japanese and Chinese cloisonné is the glassy surface.
 Japanese cloisonné is almost always finely ground and buffed to achieve this polished jewel-like transparency on the surface.
 Another striking difference is in the realistic design.
 On Japanese cloisonné, natural trees and flowers are preferred and realistically rendered (seen above) while Chinese works dominantly use auspicious symbols, such as dragons and lotus scrolls, in simplified patterns and designs (seen below).

 Also unique to Japanese cloisonné is the use of colors, particularly in the background.
-Japanese artists use a blank ground of various colors to contrast with the realistic scenes depicted and to provoke a poetic mood as seen in the example below, whereas Chinese artists used dominantly turquoise blue and rarely left their background blank, instead they are filled with a pattern or two.
+Japanese artists use a single ground color in Japanese Art to contrast with the realistic scenes depicted and to provoke a poetic mood as seen in the example below, whereas Chinese artists used dominantly turquoise blue and rarely left their background blank in their Chinese Art, instead they are filled with a pattern or two.